Hadith of the Golden Chain: Hadith

-Hadith al-Silsilah al-Dhahab is narrated by Ali ibn Musa al-Ridha while entering Neyshabour.
+The hadith is narrated by Imam Ali al-Rida while entering Nishapur, Khorasan.
 Many historians have recorded it.
 Old documents quote the hadith with small different wordings.

-When Ali al-Ridha was entering Neyshabour a large crowd had gathered outside the city and some of the great scholars such as Muhammad ibn al-Rafi, Ahmad ibn al-Harith, Ishaq ibn al-Rahuwayh, and Yahya ibn al-Yahya were accompanying him.
+When Imam Reza was entering the city a large crowd had gathered outside the city and some of the great scholars such as Muhammad ibn al-Rafi, Ahmad ibn al-Harith, Ishaq ibn al-Rahuwayh, and Yahya ibn al-Yahya were accompanying him.
 Twenty (or ten or thirty) thousands have reported the event.
-The narrations mentioning "twenty thousands" reporters are more famous.
-Many sunni laymen and scholars participated in welcoming the Imam.
-Scholars asked Ali al-Ridha to narrate hadith for them.
-So Ali al-Ridha announced al-Silsilah al-Dhahab.
+The narrations mentioning twenty thousands reporters are more famous and reliable.
+Many Sunni laymen and scholars participated in welcoming the Imam.
+Scholars asked Ali al-Rida to narrate hadith for them.
+So al-Rida announced the Hadith of the Golden Chain.

 Shia narrations

-Different Shia hadith collections such as Al-Tawhid, Maani Al-Akhbar, and Oyoun Akhbar Al-Ridha of Shaykh al-Saduq and Al-Amali of Shaykh Tusi has narrated this hadith.
-Some of the sources are mentioned here:
+Shia hadith collections such as Al-Tawhid, Maani Al-Akhbar, and Uyoun Akhbar Al-Ridha of Shaykh al-Saduq and Al-Amali of Shaykh Tusi has narrated the hadith: